 - What can I expect if surgical extractions are needed

-If an surgical extraction are recommended it means that your pet will actually be better off without the affected tooth than with it left in place!
+If surgical extraction is recommended, it means that your pet will actually be better off without the affected tooth than with it left in place!
 We charge for surgical extractions by the time and expertise required to successfully remove the tooth.
 Any surgical extraction will be followed by a dental radiograph to ensure complete removal.
 If surgical extractions are performed, we will also administer pain medications and may send home additional medications for at-home care.

 - What will it cost?